HaitiOfficial Name: Republic of Haiti

 - Bookmark the Bureau of Consular Affairs website, which contains the current Travel Warnings and Travel Alerts as well as the Worldwide Caution.

-- Follow the U.S. Embassy in Haiti on Twitter and visiting the Embassy’s website.
+- Follow the U.S. Embassy in Haiti on Twitter and visit the Embassy’s website.

 - In the event of an emergency, contact us at 1-888-407-4747 toll-free within the United States and Canada, or via a regular toll line, 1-202-501-4444, from other countries.